garysteinmetz/technology_survey_study_materials/lessons/i_can_run_a_web_application_from_a_container_in_the_cloud.md

 When creating a DynamoDB table, it's important to note that a column that isn't searched against or part of the `primary key` should _Not_ be included in the tables definition.
 (This is one example of the flexibility of a NoSQL DB like DynamoDB.)
-Therefore, the 'data' column does not need to be included in the table's definition.
+Therefore, the 'app_data' column does not need to be included in the table's definition.

 The `create-table` command creates a DynamoDB table.